KobAmoah/Portfolio-Construction-and-Analytics/README.md

       I am always doing that which I cannot do, in order that I might learn how to do it.
                                                                             - Pablo Picasso

- This work is attempt focusing on two main components of the portfolio management process.
+ This work is an attempt focusing on two main components of the portfolio management process.
 These components are:
    - Portfolio weighting
    - Portfolio performance evaluation